Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 Bobby Witt Jr. At The Plate

-- Among qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 102nd and he is 21st in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 109th, and he is 21st in the league in slugging.

-- He has gone deep in 19.9% of his games this year, and 4.7% of his plate appearances.
+- He has hit a home run in 19.3% of his games this season, and 4.6% of his chances at the plate.

-- In 51 games this year (37.5%), Witt Jr. has picked up an RBI, and in 19 of those games (14%) he had two or more.
+- Witt Jr. has an RBI in 52 of 140 games this season, with multiple RBI in 19 of them.
 He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 63 of 136 games this year, and more than once 13 times.
+- In 65 of 140 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.